allianz/ng-aquila/.github/ISSUE_TEMPLATE/bug_report.md

 ### ⚡ Reproduction

-StackBlitz link to reproduce the issue: <https://stackblitz.com/fork/aquila-issue> <!-- Replace with your StackBlitz link -->
+StackBlitz starter to reproduce the issue: <https://stackblitz.com/fork/github/allianz/ng-aquila/projects/ng-aquila/documentation/assets/stackblitz-issue-template>
+Replace this link with the forked StackBlitz link that reproduces the issue.
+You can also use any of our examples in the documentation as a starter by clicking the "Edit in StackBlitz" button and share the link here.

 Steps to reproduce: